 2010 US Open Final

 At the 2010 US Open finals, Nadal was aiming to complete his Golden Career Slam.
 The Spaniard clinched the title after defeating Djokovic 6-4, 5-7, 6-4, 6-2.
-He became the fourth man in the Open Era to complete a Career Grand Slam and the second man in the open era to complete a Career Golden Slam.
-The scoreline hardly reflected the depth and quality of the match that more closely resembled a heavyweight boxing match.
+He became the fourth man in the Open Era to complete a Career Grand Slam and the second man in the Open Era to complete a Career Golden Slam.
+The scoreline hardly reflected the depth and quality of the match, which closely resembled a heavyweight boxing match.

 2011 Wimbledon Championships Final

-In the 2011 Wimbledon Championships final, Djokovic was looking for his maiden championships title.
-Nadal was the favorite to win the tournament as he was on a 20-match winning streak at the All England Club despite Djokovic coming into the match with four finals victories over his opponent.
+In the 2011 Wimbledon Championships final, Djokovic was looking for his maiden title.
+Nadal was the favourite to win the tournament as he was on a 20-match winning streak at the All England Club despite Djokovic coming into the match with four final victories over his opponent.
 Novak answered the critics with a four-set victory and became the first Serbian man to win Wimbledon.
 He also overtook Nadal for the No. 1 ranking for the first time in his career.

 2011 US Open Final

-In the rematch of the 2010 US Open final, Nadal entered the match as the defending champion but Djokovic had defeated Nadal in the past five finals.
-As expected, in a match lasting 4 hours and 10 minutes, Djokovic defeated Nadal for a sixth consecutive finals victory over his rival.
-With this victory, Djokovic became the sixth man in the open era to win three of the four majors in the same year.
+In the rematch of the 2010 US Open final, Nadal entered the match as the defending champion, but Djokovic had defeated Nadal in the past five finals.
+As expected, in a match lasting 4 hours and 10 minutes, Djokovic defeated Nadal for a sixth consecutive final victory over his rival.
+With this victory, Djokovic became the sixth man in the Open Era to win three of the four majors in the same year.

 2012 French Open Final